puerco/demo-slsa-e2e/SLSA-E2E-WITH-AMPEL.md

 Track CLI.

-The SLSA Source tools allowed the project to onboard its repository in minutes, hardening the revision history and setting up tools to continuously check the repository security controls are properly set.
-Once the SLSA Source workflows are in place, each commit receives its own SLSA Source attestations, confirming that all changes have been merged while the repository controls were in place.
+The SLSA Source tools allowed the project to onboard its repository in minutes, hardening the revision history and setting up tools to continuously check that repository security controls are properly set.
+Once the SLSA Source workflows are in place, each commit receives its own SLSA Source attestations, confirming that all changes have been merged while the security controls were in place.

-By checking the SLSA Source attestations, Fritoto makes sure all builds are run on a commit that is guaranteed to be preceded by others merged through the proper mechanisms.
+By checking the SLSA Source attestations, Fritoto makes sure all builds are run on a commit guaranteed to be part of a revision history were all changes were properly vetted.

 In their release process, before anything goes on, Fritoto leverages AMPEL to enforce a policy that verifies the build point’s source attestations: